 #2 Goal setting as a mum and woman are distinct (in my opinion)

-As a woman, we need to be able to set personal goals that increases our personal being as a whole.
-As a mum, we naturally deviate towards achieving family orientated goals.
+As a woman, we need to be able to set personal goals that increase our personal being as a whole.
+As a mum, we naturally deviate towards achieving family-orientated goals.
 Either way, take baby steps.

 I take daily goals as essential and whether it is to cut back on carbohydrates or to meet datelines, I take the effort to note it down.
 My ‘Note App’ and my alarm are my daily essentials.
 When the reminders come in, they purposefully remind me to refocus.

-The interesting fact is that being organized actually provides freedom.
-Organization can give you more time, money, and peace of mind.
+The interesting fact is that being organised actually provides freedom.
+Organising can give you more time, money, and peace of mind.
 For me, I will take time out to even physically take away clutter and rework out space that I can visually see and find myself using.

 #4 Don’t forget to celebrate!

-Setting goals is one thing, committing to one is another!
-Therefore it is so important to celebrate when a goal is achieved.
-That makes the effort to persevere more meaningful.
-It need not be a big celebration but must be something that satisfies.
+Setting goals is one thing and committing to goals is another!
+Therefore, it is so important to celebrate when a goal is achieved as it makes the effort to persevere more meaningful.
+It need not be a big celebration but it must be something that satisfies.